Not-Leader/xonotic-guix/README.md

 ```
 <br>

-Note that the command needs to be tested first, and that adding your home directory is insecure if you don't know what you are doing.
+Note that the command needs to be tested first.
+Uploading the home directory to Github ordinarily is to be considered insecure, for good reason that do not apply to my case.
 <p><br>